The-Ducktor/jfu-java/README.md

 ## What It Does

 - **Tracks dependencies** via simple comments at the top of your Java files
-- **Detects implicit dependencies** - warns when you use classes without declaring them
+- **Detects implicit dependencies** - warns when you use public types (classes, interfaces, enums, records, abstract classes) without declaring them
 - **Only recompiles what changed** (SHA-256 hashing, because why not)
 - **Pretty output** with colors and emojis (we're not animals)
 - **Friendly error messages** (Java errors are scary, we make them less scary)